nbarbettini/little-aspnetcore-book/chapters/automated-testing/integration-testing.md

 ## Integration testing

 Compared to unit tests, integration tests exercise the whole application stack (routing, controllers, services, database).
 Instead of isolating one class or component, integration tests ensure that all of the components of your application are working together properly.

 Integration tests are slower and more involved than unit tests, so it's common for a project to have lots of unit tests but only a handful of integration tests.

+In order to test the whole stack (including controller routing), integration tests typically make HTTP calls to your application just like a web browser would.

-You could manually start your application, and then run tests that make requests to `http://localhost:5000` (and hope the app is still running), but ASP.NET Core provides a nicer way to host your application for testing using the `TestServer` class.
-The `TestServer` will host your application for the duration of the test, and then stop it automatically when the test is complete.
+To write integration tests that make HTTP requests, you could manually start your application run tests that make requests to `http://localhost:5000` (and hope the app is still running).
+ASP.NET Core provides a nicer way to host your application for testing, however: using the `TestServer` class. `TestServer` can host your application for the duration of the test, and then stop it automatically when the test is complete.

 ### Create a test project